Penzeys Spices: Political involvement

 Penzeys Spices is known for promoting a liberal perspective and has an "About Republicans" page on the company website that describes the party's politics as "nonsense."
+The company also uses political movements to offer specials on spices.

 On January 14, 2022, CEO Bill Penzey sent out an email newsletter announcing that he would be renaming the extended Martin Luther King Jr. Day sale weekend to "Republicans are racist weekend", with the reasons given including alleged voter suppression in red states and their response to the George Floyd protests.
 Penzey was widely criticized for the email, with 40,000 people unsubscribing from their newsletter.
 Penzey, however, stated that 30,000 new people had signed up to the newsletter.

 Penzey made a similar statement in an email sent out on the first anniversary of the January 6 US Capitol attack, calling Republicans the "#1 threat to this country".

-The company has received criticism from Jewish customers and advocacy groups for its posts critical of Israel following the October 7 attacks and a joke following the attacks about pretending to hide Jews in attics.
+Penzey had first begun insulting President Trump in 2018.

 In 2024, presidential candidate Kamala Harris visited the Pittsburgh location, which garnered negative attention from Republicans.